googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 used, and may retain greater fractional bit-depth than that of the data type of the item to which deltas are applied.
 When scaled deltas are applied to a default value, the possibility of overflow exists.
-The integer bit-depth used in calculation shall be at least that of the data type of the item to which deltas are applied; for example, at least 16 integer bits when applying scaled deltas to an FWORD value.
-If overflow in the implementation-internal representation occurs, saturation arithmetic shall be used; values shall not wrap from maximum to minimum values, or vice versa.
+The integer bit-depth used in calculation must be at least that of the data type of the item to which deltas are applied; for example, at least 16 integer bits when applying scaled deltas to an FWORD value.
+Even if a final result is within range for the type of the default value, the possibility remains for overflow to occur at intermediate steps in calculation, and for the order in which deltas are added to affect the result.
+Sufficient integer bit-depth should be used to avoid any possible overflow at intermediate steps during calculation.
+An implementation-determined representation may be used for the final result (interpolatedValue), but saturation arithmetic must be used: values must not wrap from maximum to minimum values, or vice versa.
 The final result should be clamped to the range of the data type of the item to which deltas are applied; for example, [-32768, 32767] for an FWORD value.

 ## Changes to OFF 7.2.1 Overview (Font variations common table formats)